Durham special counsel investigation: Investigation into origins of FBI's "Crossfire Hurricane" investigation

 As Durham was winding down his investigation in January 2023, The New York Times observed:

-But after almost four years – far longer than the Russia investigation itself – Mr. Durham’s work is coming to an end without uncovering anything like the deep state plot alleged by Mr. Trump and suspected by Mr. Barr.
+But after almost four years – far longer than the Russia investigation itself – Mr. Durham's work is coming to an end without uncovering anything like the deep state plot alleged by Mr. Trump and suspected by Mr. Barr.
 Moreover, a monthslong review by The New York Times found that the main thrust of the Durham inquiry was marked by some of the very same flaws – including a strained justification for opening it and its role in fueling partisan conspiracy theories that would never be charged in court – that Trump allies claim characterized the Russia investigation.

 Conviction of FBI attorney Kevin Clinesmith

 On October 24, 2019, The New York Times and The Washington Post reported that Durham's inquiry had been elevated to a criminal investigation, raising concerns of politicization of the Justice Department to pursue political enemies of the President.
-The Times reported on November 22 that the Justice Department inspector general had made a criminal referral to Durham regarding Kevin Clinesmith, a low-level FBI attorney assigned to the Mueller probe who had resigned in February 2018.
+The Times reported on November 22 that the Justice Department inspector general had made a criminal referral to Durham regarding Kevin Clinesmith, an FBI attorney who had been removed from the Mueller probe in February 2018 after anti-Trump text messages were discovered, and who resigned from the FBI in September 2019 following an inspector general interview.
 Clinesmith was accused of altering an email during the process of renewing a Foreign Intelligence Surveillance Act (FISA) wiretap warrant against former Trump campaign advisor Carter Page.

-Clinesmith pleaded guilty to a felony violation in August 2020 for adding the phrase "and not a source" to a statement by a CIA liaison saying that Carter Page had a prior "contact" relationship with the CIA from 2008 to 2013.
+Clinesmith pleaded guilty in August 2020 to making a false statement after altering a CIA liaison's email by adding the words "not a source".
+The alteration falsely made it appear that the CIA had said Carter Page was not a "source" for the agency, when in fact the CIA had said that Page had been an "operational contact" from 2008 to 2013.

 On January 29, 2021, Clinesmith was sentenced to 12 months federal probation and 400 hours of community service.
 The judge stated that Clinesmith "likely believed that what he said about Mr. Page was true" and that he had taken "an inappropriate shortcut."
 He also said the IG inspection did not establish that "political considerations played a role in Clinesmith's actions."